Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

   Order memory order = orderBook_[_orderId];

-2. Confirm enough ether was sent with the transaction to fill the order, `wallet-template/src/contracts/Exchange.sol#L103 <https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/27b87d56d8d1ed6822728afe9b6d1eb157639135/src/contracts/Exchange.sol#L103>`_
+2. Confirm enough ether was sent with the transaction to fill the order, line 56
 -----------------------------------------------

 ::